This post may contain affiliate links.

 Between this apple sage stuffing and my butternut squash stuffing, my plate at the table is all set.
 Just give it all to me.
 Nothing else!

-• bread: I prefer a large French loaf.
+- bread: I prefer a large French bread loaf or Italian bread is great too.
 Usually easy to get at the grocery bakery and nice and crusty.
-You could use any style you love, thick sliced is ideal as well as day old.
+You could use any style you love, but a bakery style that is nice and dense is going to be the most successful.
 A gluten free bread should work just fine as well.

-• apple: one large apple–your favorite.
-I opt for Gala or Fuji.
+- apple: one large apple–your favorite.
+I opt for Gala apples or Fuji apples as they are our personal favorite, but you if you prefer a more tart apples, try Granny Smith.
 Leave the skin on but if you would rather not have it, you can peel it.

-• onion: yellow or white is preferred in this apple stuffing
+- onion: yellow onion or white onion is preferred in this apple stuffing, I don’t suggest using red onion

-• butter: I use unsalted.
+- butter: I use unsalted butter.
 If you have salted, you can lessen the salt you add to the stuffing.

 How To Make This Apple Sage Stuffing:

-For the best apple sage stuffing, start with day old bread for best results.
+- For the best apple sage stuffing, start with day old bread.
 Cube it and let it sit out overnight or cube it and dry it out in the oven.
 You can bake it for about 30 minutes at 325°F evenly spread out on a sheet pan.

-When ready, remove and cool for about 10 minutes before serving.
+- When ready, remove and cool for about 10 minutes before serving.
+Sprinkle with chopped fresh parsley or your favorite fresh herbs.

 What kind of bread is best for stuffing?